 26 Glacier Cruise.
 Phillips' Cruises & Tours has been running the 26 Glacier Cruise through Prince William Sound for many years.
-The high-speed catamaran covers 135 mi of territory in 4½ hours, leaving Whittier and visiting Port Wells, Barry Arm, and College and Harriman fjords.
-The boat is a very stable platform, and even visitors prone to seasickness can take this cruise with no ill effects.
-The heated cabin has large windows, upholstered booths, and wide aisles, and all seats are pre-reserved.
-There's a snack bar and a saloon are onboard.
+The high-speed catamaran covers 135 miles of territory in 4½ hours, leaving Whittier and visiting Port Wells, Barry Arm, and College and Harriman fjords.
+The boat is a very stable platform, and even visitors prone to seasickness take this cruise with no ill effects.
+The heated cabin has large windows, upholstered booths, and wide aisles, and a snack bar and a saloon are onboard.
 Potential wildlife sightings include humpback whales, orcas, sea otters, harbor seals, sea lions, bears, mountain goats, and eagles.
 You can drive to Whittier and catch the boat at the dock, or you can arrange with the company to travel from Anchorage by rail or bus.
-The trip is $139 per person, plus tax, and includes a hot lunch of cod or chicken; tours are given May through September.
-Whittier, AK.
-907/276–8023 or 800/544–0529. www.26glaciers.com.
+The tour rate includes a hot lunch of cod or chicken.
+Cliffside Marina, W. Camp Rd., off Portage Glacier Hwy., Whittier, AK, 99673.
+907/276–8023 or 800/544–0529. www.26glaciers.com. $149.
+May–Sept.

 Alaska Sea Kayakers.
-Alaska Sea Kayakers supply sea kayaks and gear for exploring Prince William Sound and conduct guided day trips, multiday tours, instruction, and boat-assisted and boat live-aboard kayaking trips.
+This outfit supplies sea kayaks and gear for exploring Prince William Sound and conducts guided day trips, multiday tours, instruction, and boat-assisted and boat live-aboard kayaking trips.
 The company practices a leave-no-trace camping ethos, and is very conscientious about avoiding bear problems.
-All guides are experienced Alaskan paddlers, and group sizes are kept small.
-Trips are May through mid-September.
+All guides are experienced Alaska paddlers, and group sizes are kept small.
 Whittier, AK.
-907/472–2534. www.alaskaseakayakers.com.
+907/472–2534 or 877/472–2534. www.alaskaseakayakers.com.
 Day trips from $89.
 May–Sept.